pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 FastPWM pwm_M1(PB_PWM_M1); // create FastPWM object to command motor M1
 ```

 Motor M1 is used open-loop, meaning we just apply a certain voltage to the motor.
-The relation between the applied voltage and the speed is linear and the gain that maps voltage to speed is called the motor constant.
+The relation between the applied voltage and the speed is linear and the gain that maps voltage to speed is called the motor constant [rpm/V].
 The mapping is (0.0f...1.0f) $\rightarrow$ (-12V...12V):
 - PWM input 0.0f $\rightarrow$ -12V is applied to the motor
 - PWM input 0.5f $\rightarrow$ 0V
 - PWM input 1.0f $\rightarrow$ 12V